Explore the Bamboo Forest Reserve Exhibit

 Click on the highlights below to learn more about the innovative features in the all new exhibit complex.

-Phase One is complete and will open in May 2013 thanks to your generosity.
+Phase One was completed and opened in May 2013 thanks to your generosity.
 We need your continued support to complete Phase Two!

 About the exhibit

 Enter the tropical forests of Asia and be immersed in the sights, sounds and smells of a forest teeming with life—endangered turtles, colorful songbirds, squealing small-clawed otters, foraging sloth bears and tigers playing and soaking up the afternoon sun.
 People who experience such wonders of nature are inspired to save it.
 That’s the power of Woodland Park Zoo and the new Bamboo Forest Reserve exhibit complex.

 Three times the size of the outdated, 60-year-old exhibits that critically endangered tigers and sloth bears currently inhabit at the zoo, the new, multidimensional space designed by Studio Hanson/Roberts will be a state-of-the-art, naturalistic home that provides for the unique needs of these animals and other species that together represent the biodiversity of tropical Asian forests.
 The exhibit brings to life those places where the boundaries between human settlement and untamed nature collide, making the need to share the forest urgent, hopeful and clear.